eljuanchosf/ansible-gen/README.md

 A simple tool to scaffold Ansible projects according to the best practices described in the [Ansible documentation](http://docs.ansible.com/ansible/playbooks_best_practices.html).

+## Important!

+If you use it, wherther you like it or not, please drop me a line in Twitter (@eljuanchosf) so I know that this thing is being useful. :)

 ## Installation

 ### Download release